Reducing out of stocks: 5 ways you can avoid losing sales

 4. Put tools in place to effectively redistribute stock

-What measures do you currently have in place to balance the sale of stock across your stores?
-How do you identify products which are selling better in some stores than others?
+What measures do you currently have in place to balance the sale of stock across your business?
+How do you identify products that are selling better in some stores than others?
 There are ways to optimize your stock at store level and take advantage of digital workflows to see exactly which stores lack certain items and which have a surplus.
+Then, you can determine in which of your stores certain products may perform better and easily transfer some of your stock from one store location to another.

-This is particularly necessary in the fashion sector, where trends fluctuate quickly and clothing lifecycles are limited.
-Inventory redistribution in season is almost inevitable, and you need to be able to react fast to minimize lost sales and avoid marking down loads of unwanted products.
+This is particularly necessary in the fashion sector, where trends fluctuate quickly, and clothing lifecycles are limited.
+Inventory redistribution in season is almost inevitable, and you need to be able to react fast to minimize lost sales and avoid marking down a lot of unwanted products.

 5. Identify trends and track customer preferences

-Just because a product sells well this year, it doesn’t necessarily mean it will perform the same way the following year.
+Just because a product sells well this year, doesn’t necessarily mean it will perform the same way the following year.
 You can’t afford to become complacent.
-You always need to be tracking current trends and identifying the types of products that people are gravitating towards.
+You must always keep up with current trends and identify the types of products people are gravitating towards.

-For example, Spanish fashion brand Zara says the secret to its success is the ability to keep up with rapidly changing fashion trends and bring new apparel to market with very little delay.
-Its teams watch how fashion is changing and evolving every day across the world, and then develop and put new designs into stores within a matter of days.
+For example, Spanish fashion brand Zara says the secret to its success is the ability to follow rapidly changing fashion trends and bring new apparel to market with very little delay.
+Its teams watch how fashion is changing and evolving every day around the world, and then develop and put new designs into stores within a matter of days.

 An advanced retail system that covers all bases

-Contact us to find out how you can take advantage of this technology to drive your business forward, keep track of your stock levels with ease, and impress your customers every time.
+Contact us to find out how you can take advantage of this technology to drive your business forward and impress your customers every time.